 - expedites asylum claims for those fleeing violence on the basis of sexual orientation, gender identity/expression, or sex characteristics.

-- supports some of the core foreign assistance tools that the U.S. government uses to support LGBTI human rights groups abroad, including the Global Equality Fund.
+- supports some of the core foreign assistance tools that the U.S. government uses to support LGBTQI human rights groups abroad, including the Global Equality Fund.

 - repeals the anti-prostitution loyalty oath, which restricts U.S. HIV funding for service providers abroad that advocate for the decriminalization of sex work.